GildedPleb/eslint-config-current-thing/README.md

 ### Choke Out Problems

-There are around 1000 rules in this config, and they are completely overwhelming.
+There are a crazy amount of rules in this config, and they are completely overwhelming.

 1. Try easing into them by setting a high `threshold`.
 1. Importantly, the config is also exported as a plain JS object called `JSONConfig`.
 As such, you can pick off rules to disable in `eslint.config.js`, like below, and choke out the problems in your code by slowly allowing more rules in: